tessi/capistrano-uberspace/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+For new features, it's best to discuss the idea (in a new issue) before implementing.
+We might come to a better solution together and save you some work.

 ## Thanks

 This gem was inspired by the awesome [uberspacify](https://github.com/yeah/uberspacify) gem, which lets you deploy your Rails app to uberspace with Capistrano 2.